otherwiseguy/mr_robot_patch/README.md

 ## Christian Slater's jacket

-I believe that the jacket worn by Christian Slater was a uniform jacket produced by Eastern Uniform, which does not appear to still be produced.
-It appears to be very similar in form to the Cintas Ike Jacket - 971 which is not available in brown or with a red lining.
+The jacket worn by Christian Slater appears to be an Eisenhower-style uniform jacket produced by Eastern Uniform in the 80s.
+Eastern Uniform no longer exists and the jacket does not appear to still be produced.
+The jacket appears to be very similar in form to the Cintas Ike Jacket - 971 which is not available in brown or with a red lining.

 ## Credits